-The Director of Tribal Affairs is the Department's Designated Official responsible for implementation of this plan, and related policies and requirements.
-The Designated Official will advise and make recommendations to the Secretary of Transportation on DOT policies, issues, programs, and activities with Tribal implications.
-The Designated Official will also update this plan as necessary in accordance with this Order.
+The Director of TribalAffairs is the Department's Designated Official responsible for implementation of this plan, and related policies and requirements.
+The Designated Official will advise and make recommendations to the Secretary of Transportation on USDOT policies, issues, programs, and activities with Tribal implications.
+The Designated Official will also update this plan as necessary.

-3. Summary of the Memoranda, Executive Order and DOT Order
+3. Summary of the Memoranda, Executive Order and USDOT Order

 The Presidential Memorandum on Tribal Consultation (74 Fed.
 Reg.
 57879) issued on November 9, 2009 reaffirmed the unique legal and political relationship with Indian Tribal governments and tasked executive departments and agencies with creating detailed plans of actions that they will take to implement the policies and directives of Executive Order 13175, "Consultation and Coordination with Indian Tribal Governments" (Nov.
 6, 2000).
 The memorandum gives agencies 90 days from issuance to create their plans of actions and directs agencies to create their plans in consultation with Indian tribes and Tribal officials.
 Most recently, the Presidential Memorandum on Tribal Consultation and Strengthening Nation-to-Nation Relationships (86 Fed.
 Reg.
-7491) issued on January 26, 2021 reaffirmed the unique legal and government-to-government relationship between the United States and Indian tribes and directed executive departments and agencies to prepare, after consultation with Indian tribes and Tribal officials, a detailed plan of actions the agency will take to implement the policies and directives of Executive Order 13175 and established an accountability process.
+7491) issued on January 29, 2021 reaffirmed the unique legal and political relationship between the United States and Indian tribes and directed executive departments and agencies to prepare, after consultation with Indian tribes and Tribal officials, a detailed plan of actions the agency will take to implement the policies and directives of Executive Order 13175 and established an accountability process.